lupudeni/taco-cloud/README.md

 ## Setting Up Cassandra

 To set up Apache Cassandra using Docker:
+(run the cassandra-setup.sh or do the following steps)

 1. **Pull the Cassandra Docker Image**: docker pull cassandra:latest